cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/readings.md

 ### Sessions 8–9

 Shakespeare, William.
-"The Taming of the Shrew" in *Four Comedies: The Taming of the Shrew ; A Midsummer Night's Dream ; as You like It ; Twelfth Night*.
+"The Taming of the Shrew."
+In *Four Comedies: The Taming of the Shrew ; A Midsummer Night's Dream ; as You like It ; Twelfth Night*.
 Penguin Publishing Group, 1995.

 **Note:** For Shakespeare's *The Taming of the Shrew*, you can use any print edition or the [digital](http://shakespeare.mit.edu/) one available through MIT.